priyadarshy/meteor-autocomplete/README.md

 Check out a demo app at http://autocomplete.meteor.com or the [source](examples/pubsublocal).

-Help keep your favorite Meteor packages alive!
-If you depend on this package in your app and find it useful, consider a donation at [Gittip](https://www.gittip.com/mizzao/) for me (or other Meteor package maintainers).

 ## What's this do?

 Auto-completes typing in text `input`s or `textarea`s from different local or remote Meteor collections when triggered by certain symbols.
 You've probably seen this when referring to users or issues in a GitHub conversation.
 For example, you may want to ping a user: